codeface-io/SwiftObserver/README.md

 - Readable code down to the internals
 - Meaningful naming
-- SwiftObserver lets you focus on meaning rather than on technicalities
+- Focus on meaning rather than on technicalities
-- Very few concepts
+- Very few but universal concepts / types
-- No arbitrary contrived metaphors
+- No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream ...)

-- Easy to understand
+   > A note on "signals": Many reactive libraries use "signal" as a metaphor, but in an incorrect and, therefor, more confusing than helpful way, suggesting the signal is what's being observed.
+Our appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
+By observing the source, the receiver receives a signal which conveys messages.
+One observes the lighthouse itself, not the light it emits.
+So: When correctly applying the metaphor to reactive programming, the signal corresponds to the actual data that observables send to observers.

 - Call observation and mappings directly on observables (no mediating property)

-   - -> comparison to RxSwift would be illuminating here ...
+   - (comparison to RxSwift would be illuminating here ...)
 - SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of *data streams* but keeps things more simple, real-world oriented and meaningful to an actual application domain.
 - Create the source with chain of mappings in one line
 - Observe an observable using an ad-hoc chain of transformations